github/docs/content/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging.md

 ---
 title: Enabling debug logging
 intro: 'If the workflow logs do not provide enough detail to diagnose why a workflow, job, or step is not working as expected, you can enable additional debug logging.'
-product: '{% data reusables.gated-features.actions %}'
 redirect_from:
   - /actions/managing-workflow-runs/enabling-debug-logging
 versions:
   fpt: '*'
   ghes: '*'
   ghae: '*'
+  ghec: '*'
 ---

 {% data reusables.actions.enterprise-beta %}
 {% data reusables.actions.enterprise-github-hosted-runners %}
-{% data reusables.actions.ae-beta %}

 These extra logs are enabled by setting secrets in the repository containing the workflow, so the same permissions requirements will apply:

+- {% data reusables.actions.permissions-statement-secrets-repository %}
+- {% data reusables.actions.permissions-statement-secrets-environment %}
-- {% data reusables.github-actions.permissions-statement-secrets-repository %}
+- {% data reusables.actions.permissions-statement-secrets-organization %}
-{% ifversion fpt or ghes > 3.0 or ghae %}
-- {% data reusables.github-actions.permissions-statement-secrets-environment %}
+- {% data reusables.actions.permissions-statement-secrets-api %}

+For more information on setting secrets, see "[Creating and using encrypted secrets](/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."

+{% ifversion debug-reruns %}

+Additionally, anyone who has access to run a workflow can enable runner diagnostic logging and step debug logging for a workflow re-run.
+For more information, see "[Re-running workflows and jobs](/actions/managing-workflow-runs/re-running-workflows-and-jobs)."

  {% endif %}
-- {% data reusables.github-actions.permissions-statement-secrets-organization %}
-- {% data reusables.github-actions.permissions-statement-secrets-api %}

-For more information on setting secrets, see "[Creating and using encrypted secrets](/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."

 ## Enabling runner diagnostic logging